 ABOUT US

-Tsuchigumo Daiko is an organisation based in central Scotland committed to the study and promotion of Taiko Drumming, through regular classes, workshops, outreach, and performances.
-The group was founded in January 2016 by Martin Doyle and Shonagh Walker, who quickly established a group ethos focused on sharing the joy and benefits of Taiko, fostering community, inclusivity, and personal development.
+Tsuchigumo Daiko is an arts organisation based in central Scotland committed to the study and promotion of Wadaiko (the way of Japanese Drumming) across the country and beyond, through regular classes, workshops, outreach programmes, and performance.
+Founded in February 2016 by Martin Doyle and Shonagh Walker, Tsuchigumo’s group ethos is based on fostering community, promoting inclusivity, empowering personal growth, and sharing the myriad benefits of Taiko drumming.

-Martin and Shonagh continue to seek out the highest quality instruction to help further develop their own approach to teaching and playing, and deepen their understanding of Taiko.
-They have traveled extensively across the UK, Europe, Middle East, and Japan to perform and study, and have undertaken workshops and intensives with some of the world's leading Taiko artists, including Masaaki Kurumaya (Hibiki Daiko, Kurumaya Taiko Orchestra); Art Lee (Wadaiko Tokara); Hiroshi Motofuji (Oedo Sukeroku, soloist); Chieko Kojima (Kodo, Hanayui); Katsuji Kondo (ex-Kodo, Soloist); Akio Tsumura (Miyake Doushikai); Kazuaki Tomida (Ondekoza, soloist); Isaku Kageyama (Amanojaku, Unit One, soloist); Tiffany Tamaribuchi (Ondekoza, Sacramento Taiko Dan, Soloist); Mark H Rooney (Mark H. Taiko); Eiichi Saito (Kodo); Eri Uchida (ex-Kodo); Shogo Yoshii (ex-Kodo, Soloist); Shoji Kameda (On Ensemble, Soloist); Masato Baba (On Ensemble, Taiko Project); Yuta Kato (Soloist, Unit One), and San Jose Taiko.
+Notable instructors they have studied under include, Masaaki Kurumaya (Hibiki Daiko, Kurumaya Taiko Orchestra); Art Lee (Wadaiko Tokara); Hiroshi Motofuji (Oedo Sukeroku, soloist); Chieko Kojima (Kodo, Hanayui); Katsuji Kondo (ex-Kodo, Soloist); Akio Tsumura & Family (Miyake Doushikai); Kazuaki Tomida (Ondekoza, soloist); Isaku Kageyama (Amanojaku, Unit One, soloist); Tiffany Tamaribuchi (Ondekoza, Sacramento Taiko Dan, Soloist); Mark H Rooney (Mark H. Taiko); Eiichi Saito (Kodo); Eri Uchida (ex-Kodo, Soloist), Shogo Yoshii (ex-Kodo, Soloist); Shoji Kameda (On Ensemble, Soloist); Yuta Kato (Taiko Project, SFTD, Unit One, LATI instructor); Masato Baba (On Ensemble, Taiko Project), Kenny Endo (Taiko Centre of the Pacific), and Franco Imperial (San Jose Taiko).

 To us, Taiko is a vast and colourful spectrum of possibilities, with each soloist or group offering their own unique take.
 This idea is represented in our logo, which features the three colours from which all others can be made.
 As a group, we seek to create our own "hue" within this spectrum, by embracing a variety of philosophies and methodologies to help us develop and refine our own.